hsadler/Popular-Words-API/README.md

 # Popular Words API

 A free API for the most frequently used English words.
-Great for getting random collections.
-And more..

 ## Deployed Link